relxd/lxd-sdk/docs/ImagesApi.md

 <a name="getImagesAliasesByName"></a>
 # **getImagesAliasesByName**
-> GetImagesAliasesByNameResponse getImagesAliasesByName(name, recursion, filter)
+> BackgroundOperationResponse getImagesAliasesByName(name, recursion, filter)